nimh-mbdu/great_expectations/README.md

 There are three notebooks in this repository:
 `notebooks/diagrams_based_on_other_reviews.ipnyb` contains code for Figure 2D and Supplemental Figure S9.
 `notebooks/metaanalysis.ipnyb` contains code for our primary metaanalysis and Figure 3, as well as Supplemental Figures S2 through S7.
 Note that MetaNsue, the tool we used for our meta-analysis has some variability in results from run to run if it is estimating null effects, so your results may not exactly match our published values, but should be accurate to within several 100ths.
-`notebooks/account_for_measurment_error.ipynb` contains code for our exploratory analysis of the impact of measurement error on our meta-analytic findings, displayed in Figure 4.
+`notebooks/account_for_measurment_error.ipynb` contains code for our exploratory analysis of the impact of measurement error on our meta-analytic findings, displayed in Figure 4 and Supplemental Figure S8.
 `notebooks/MID BrainMap.ipynb` contains code for creating the combined visualization of previous meta-analyses in Figures 2A and 2B.